 A cut will be made through the mouth.
 If a large amount of tissue needs to be removed a cut will be made in the neck.

 Once tissue is removed the area will be closed with stitches.
 A drain may be placed to let fluids leave the wound.

 How Long Will It Take?

 Time will depend on the type of surgery.
 Simple surgeries may take less than an hour.
 Complex ones can take up to 5 hours.

 Anesthesia will prevent pain during surgery.
 There will be pain in the area after surgery.
 Medicine can help to manage the pain.

 Right after surgery, the staff may:

-- If you have a drain, show you how to care for it
+- Show you how to care for the drain.

 During your stay, the care center staff will take steps to reduce your chance of infection, such as: